 Anyways, the positioning would have allowed me take advantage of the wonky (and now changed) United rules that would get us a roundtrip from North Asia to a South Pacific Island and a stopover in New Zealand for only 20k per person.
 Lastly, I’d just have to find a cheap flight from the US to North Asia.

 The first thing I did was cancel my AA award flight at no cost due to the change in product.
-Then I booked 2 tickets from Maui to Raleigh (RDU) for Meg and I using 35k skymiles total during the first available discounted days in January just after the holiday travel season, matching my parent’s flights.
-Meg currently also has the Amex Delta Gold card, so we wouldn’t have to pay extra for checking luggage at the end of our trip.
+Then I booked 2 tickets from Maui (OGG) to Raleigh (RDU) for Meg and I using 35k skymiles total during the first available discounted days in January just after the holiday travel season, matching my parent’s flights out.
+Meg also has the Amex Delta Gold card at the time, so we wouldn’t have to pay extra for checking luggage at the end of our trip.

 Next on United’s website, I found one way award flights from KIX to Auckland (AKL), but it was only available in business class (40k each) around the day we were looking for.
-Being that I needed to get the trip planned, I didn’t mind spending a little more to pamper ourselves on some business class legs.
-Since I hadn’t research the trekking and activity portion of the New Zealand yet, I booked the ticket through to Christchurch (CHC) on the South Island since the award flight would cost more.
+Being that I needed to get the trip planned, I didn’t mind spending a little more to pamper ourselves on some long legs of flying.
+Since I hadn’t research the trekking and activity portion of the New Zealand yet, I booked the ticket through to Christchurch (CHC) on the South Island since the award flight would cost the same as AKL.
 Again United has changed its award routing rules recently, but Drew Macomber has you covered over at Travel is Free,

 That brought us to connecting from New Zealand to Maui.
 Air New Zealand runs a regular service from AKL to Honolulu, and a ticket ran around $400 on way.
 We booked it using 62,414 Citi Thankyou Points for 2 tickets at 1.33 cents per point.
 This last part wasn’t the best of redemption, but it needed to be done.
 Lastly, we went through Hawaiian Airlines for 2 interisland flights for $148 total to go from HNL to OGG to meet my parents to finish the loop.